 Empty Bowls Project is a grassroots movement to help end hunger.
 Since being created by The Imagine Render Group, it has grown into an international movement raising awareness and money to help those in need.
 Its concept is simple: potters and other craftsmen, educators and non-profits, gather with their community to create hand crafted bowls.
 Guests are invited for a meal of soup and bread, and as a "thank you" for donating to local hunger relief, are gifted a handmade bowl as a reminder of all of the empty bowls in the world.
-All the proceeds are given to a local organization working to end hunger in the community.

 Why did the artist get involved?